premkpavuluri/microservices-research/final.md

   10 on the Internet Retailer Top 500

-  - Microservices made simple changes deploy faster.
+  - Microservices allowed simple changes to be deployed faster.
   - To effectively handle peak level traffic.

 - Coca Cola